s1r0n/Dr.S/_student_work/2024-2-5-what-have-i-learned-288.md

 coursename: Sociology 288 - Social Movements
 courselink: https://www.athabascau.ca/syllabi/soci/soci288.html
 category: Course Reflection
+teaser: Initially, when I reviewed the course materials and the website, I felt overwhelmed by the sheer volume of resources, readings, and course deliverables.
+It seemed like an insurmountable task to read through everything and internalize and retain the information.
+However, as I began to dive into the material, I found it deeply engaging, informative, and thought-provoking, which made the learning process much more enjoyable than I had anticipated
 ---

-_Initially, when I reviewed the course materials and the website, I felt overwhelmed by the sheer volume of resources, readings, and course deliverables.
-It seemed like an insurmountable task to read through everything and internalize and retain the information.
-However, as I began to dive into the material, I found it deeply engaging, informative, and thought- provoking, which made the learning process much more enjoyable than I had anticipated._

 I thoroughly enjoyed the SOCI 288 Introduction to Sociology II course.
 Initially, when I reviewed the course materials and the website, I felt